axewhyzed/glider/README.md

 ### Running Tests

-We use `pytest` to ensure core functionality works correctly.
+We use `pytest` to ensure core functionality works correctly (parsing logic, transformers, etc.).

 ```bash
 # Run all tests